 The employee telecommuter rule creates responsibilities for both the employer (who needs to withhold the appropriate state taxes) and the employee (who needs to file income tax returns with the applicable states).

 Don’t be surprised

 Identify where your employees are working in order to proactively confront the payroll tax, sales tax, and income tax obligations that remote employees create.
-While some of these issues may be temporary, as more organizations (and more employees) consider work-from-home solutions, understanding the financial implications associated with such policies is key to help mitigate the risk of unfortunate surprises at tax time.
+While some of these issues may be temporary, as more organizations (and more employees) consider work-from-home approaches, understanding the financial implications associated with such policies is key to help mitigate the risk of unfortunate surprises at tax time.

 How we can help

-CLA’s state and local tax professionals can help guide you through these shifting state tax rules by analyzing your compliance obligations and identifying other ways these issues could affect your company.
+CLA’s state and local tax professionals can help guide you through these shifting state tax rules by analyzing your compliance obligations and identifying other ways these issues could affect your organization.
 We’re here to answer your questions and help you reduce tax risks associated with your remote workforce.